 Thank you very much,

 Dear Pain in the Neck,

-Keep in mind that there are a host of factors that could influence the way head banging affects you.
-For example, previous back, neck, or spinal cord injuries could be aggravated by head banging.
-The type of head banging you do (up-down, full body, etc.), the tempo at which you do it, and the angle can all have an impact on the severity of injuries you may or may not experience.
+Before you start feeling a new kind of stage fright (your band needs you!), it’s worth emphasizing that these serious complications have only been linked to head banging in case reports, not in any major studies.
+Also, because there’s no formal research on this topic, it’s not possible to say with certainty that head banging causes permanent injury.
+Finally, no two heavy metal bodies are alike, and there are a number of reasons why head banging could bother you more than a band mate — long-term or serious consequences aside.
+For example, a history of previous back, neck, or spinal cord injuries could be aggravated by head banging.
+The type of head banging you do (e.g., up-down, full body, etc.), the tempo at which you do it, and the angle can all have an impact on the severity of injuries you may or may not experience.

 Ready for some tips for head banging without the headache?
 Here are a few suggestions:

 - Try to limit the range of motion of your neck while head banging, or bang every other beat instead of every single beat.

 - Consider head banging during the slower or mellower songs, (which deserve just as much performative emphasis as the up beat songs, right?!).